xenide/erc721-harberger/docs/design-note.md

 1. Introduce `setPrices` that accepts an array to allow batch management of NFTs.
 2. allow new buyer to set higher price in `buy` when (in the same tx) rather than having to call `setPrice` again
-2. Solution to the tax rate decrease edge case:
+3. Solution to the tax rate decrease edge case:
     - Ramping for effective rate.
+4. via-ir compilation for gas savings + smaller contract size.
+5. slither scanning for contracts
+   - implemented
 3. Storage efficient `TaxInfo` struct.
    - uint112, uint112, uint32 for timestamp, good till year 2106
    - didn't implement due to time constraints
-4. via-ir compilation for gas savings + smaller contract size.
-5. slither scanning for contracts
+   - implemented

 ## Assumptions